 1/2 tsp. salt

 1 c. melted butter or coconut oil

 3-5 T. milk or milk alternative (or enough to make a crumbly batter stick together)

--Combine all dry ingredients.
-Slowly add combined wet ingredients.
-Mix with electric mixer until all ingredients are blended well, scraping sides of the bowl with rubber spatula dipped in water (water keeps the batter from sticking to spatula).
+- Beat with electric mixer on med to low speed until all ingredients are blended well.
+Scrape sides of the bowl with a rubber spatula dipped in water (water keeps the batter from sticking to the spatula).
 Consistency should be pliable, but not pourable.
-Transfer batter to Bake for 30-35 minutes or unlit a knife comes out cleanly.
-Allow to cool, cut, enjoy!

 *Note: you can eat these sweet babies warm, but be warned, they will not hold together.
-As the cool, they will become solid.
+As the brownies cool, they will become more stable.